Noeska/illegiblesemantics/projects/proj-2.md

 As a scene, it emerged simultaneously in different parts of the world, in different countries (Britain, Germany, Latin America, and the US), from where it developed out of different genres (most notably NWOBHM and Punk Hardcore).
 This is why there is a variety of styles within the Thrash genre -- one that is in large part determined by bands' locality.

 Of course, Thrash Metal has its own aesthetics, too.
-Generally speaking, Thrash logos tend to have **straight, sharp edges** which reflect the tightness and controlled nature of the music's rhythms.<sup>5</sup> (You know, tight and controlled ... like a murderer carving their name in a victim's chest.<sup>6</sup>) Indeed, some exceptions aside, there is no softness to be found in them whatsoever -- there is only hardness.
+Generally speaking, Thrash logos tend to have **straight, sharp edges** that reflect the tightness and controlled nature of the music's rhythms.<sup>5</sup> (You know, tight and controlled ... like a murderer carving their name in a victim's chest.<sup>6</sup>) Indeed, some exceptions aside, there is no softness to be found in them whatsoever -- there is only hardness.

 ##### Some Thrash bands to check out:
 <!-- - <a href="https://open.spotify.com/track/7qYHH6ygW9GeNY7SVWf9ok?si=b00dc2fb7b6740f8" target="_blank" rel="noopener"><span>Anthrax</span></a> -->